R-Rothrock/R-Rothrock/README.md

 # Roan Rothrock

-I program C, Assembly, and Python usually on Linux (and ususally not cross-platform, either.)
-If you're curious what sorts of projects I have on GitHub, you ought to know most of my projects are unfinished piles of rubble.
-I have pinned the few that I'm proud of; feel free to take a look!
-I'm willing to collaborate on anything you think I'm capable of.
-Feel free to contact me anytime for whatever reason (especially typos of any sort.)
+I program C, Assembly, and Python usually on Linux (and ususally not cross-platform, either).
+Any projects of mine worth looking at are pinned; feel free to take a look!

 **What I'm working on now:**

 - **[paprika](https://github.com/R-Rothrock/paprika)**: hide your malware in a Debian binary package
-- **[diatom](https://github.com/R-Rothrock/diatom)**: framework for distributed computing
+- **[diatom](https://github.com/R-Rothrock/diatom)**: run a program in an emulating of another computer's environment.

 **What I'm interested in:**